uw-dims/dims-ad/source/scope.rst

-As the DIMS system relies upon and integrates multiple existing and future open source software components, it is being developed using an Agile programming development methodology (as opposed to the classic `waterfall‘ development methodology with its sequential processes.)
+As the DIMS system relies upon and integrates multiple existing and future open source software components, it is being developed using an Agile programming development methodology (as opposed to the classic 'waterfall' development methodology with its sequential processes.)
-This document, therefore, is a `living document‘ that will be updated as the project proceeds and as cyclic input/feedback from users and testers is received.
+This document, therefore, is a 'living document' that will be updated as the project proceeds and as cyclic input/feedback from users and testers is received.
 Sections to be addressed in future releases of this document are listed as TBA.